telerik/kendo-react-layout/docs/panelbar/index.md

 ### Remote Content

-Loading Remote Content in the PanelBar can be done with a nested component that will handle the remote data loading.
+To load remote content in the PanelBar, nest a component that will handle the remote data loading.

 ```html-preview
     <div id="app"></div>